-Under various financing arrangements with its banks, the Company is required to meet certain covenants.
-Due to events that transpired after the reporting date relating to the Canada Revenue Agency ("CRA") contingency discussed in Note 19 (a), the Company was in breach of certain of its covenants relating to the revolving bank loan facility at December 31, 2023.
+In 2023, due to events that transpired after the reporting date relating to the Canada Revenue Agency ("CRA") contingency discussed in Note 19 (a), the Company was in breach of certain of its covenants relating to the revolving bank loan facility at December 31, 2023.
 The Company had no balance outstanding relating to the revolving bank loan at December 31, 2023.
-After the reporting date and before the filing date, the Company amended the covenants and is no longer in breach of the covenants, and also extended the maturity of the facility to December 31, 2024.
-The breach in covenants directly related to the subsequent decision of the uncertain tax position, as disclosed in Note 19 (a), which does not currently have an ultimate outcome, the amounts for which are estimates and are currently non-cash in nature; therefore, the breach in covenants does not result in any liquidity or cash restrictions for the Company overall at this time.
+After the reporting date and before the filing date, the Company amended the covenants and was no longer in breach of the covenants.
+The breach in covenants directly related to the subsequent decision of the uncertain tax position, as disclosed in Note 19 (a), which did not have an ultimate outcome, the amounts for which are estimates and are currently non-cash in nature; therefore, the breach in covenants does not result in any liquidity or cash restrictions for the Company overall at this time.

 Outstanding debt is related to the mortgages on land acquired for the Company's outdoor exhibition show.
-The Company is in compliance with the covenants for the mortgage debt at December 31, 2023.
-The Company was in compliance with all covenants at December 31, 2022.
+The Company was in compliance with its covenants relating to the mortgages at December 31, 2024 and 2023.